Viswesh-N/Viswesh-portfolio/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+I am junior undergraduate at the Indian Institute of Technology, Kharagpur pursuing Electrical Engineering.
+My research interests include Reinforcement Learning, Human Robot interaction, Computer Vision and Motion Planning in context of Robotics.
+My research work has been in developing systems and agents which benefit or rely on these algorithms.